kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Feature Scaling Intuition

-Some features dominate magnitude.
+Some features dominate magnitude
-Scaling balances influence.
+Scaling balances influence
 Learning stabilizes

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.